Andrew-Reid/d3-slippy/README.md

 ### slippy.offset(*[offsetX,offsetY]*)

-If an offset is provided, sets the offset between the projected point marking the north-west limit of the map and the top left extent of the SVG/Canvas (*This is not qutie accurate - needs refinement*).
+If an offset is provided, sets the offset between the projected point marking the north-west limit of the map and the top left extent of the SVG/Canvas (*This is not quite accurate - needs refinement*).
 These two are not always the same.
 If no offset is provided, returns the current offset.

 Slippy projection translates are generally set to 0 to start, the zoom manages the translate.
 The offset refers to the distance from the upper left hand limit of the map (for a mercator this is `[-180,~85]`) in geographic coordinates (the north west most point) to the upper left hand limit of the SVG/Canvas.
 For most web mercator type maps this is zero - the upper left corner of the SVG/Canvas aligns with the north most and west most geographic point the map shows.
 For an polar projection, the north most/west most point the map can show is the north pole - in the center of the map.
 So the offset will be `[width/2, height/2]`.